-Credit Karma will provide you with your full TransUnion and Equifax credit reports for free.
+Credit Sesame will provide you with your full TransUnion credit report for free.
 They are able to provide this service by providing recommendations for products based on your credit profile in exchange for a commission if you choose to sign up for those products.

 2) Monitor your credit report

-Credit monitoring is available if you choose to sign up for Equifax’s complimentary TrustedID Premier service or Credit Karma.
+Credit monitoring is available if you choose to sign up for Equifax’s complimentary TrustedID Premier service or Credit Sesame.
 Keep in mind that if you want long-term protection, TrustedID Premier is only free the first year.
-Credit Karma provides free credit monitoring of your TransUnion credit report.
+Credit Sesame provides free credit monitoring of your TransUnion credit report.